Isn’t it amazing how you turn out to be exactly the kind of parent you swore you would never become?

 It had literally never before occurred to me that they would have this natural instinct of bracing themselves.
 I had always expected and assumed they would stiffen and go down like a tree, cracking their heads in the process.

 Maybe I didn’t need to be so “on the spot?”
 Fine.
 I’ll stand up and follow from 2 feet away.
 Just in case.

 I went to the park with him anyway.
 I noticed differences in strength, balance, and confidence with the Swiss children.
-I noticed he had trouble in resolving disagreements – blew them out of proportion; expected instant sharing; didn’t show as much grit and determination.
+I noticed he had trouble in resolving disagreements: he blew them out of proportion, expected instant sharing, and didn’t show as much grit and determination.

-He was upset and crying that he was so much less able physically than his Swiss peers.
+He was upset and crying because he was so much less able physically than his Swiss peers.

 For the first time, I had the suspicion – perhaps my hovering and over-protectiveness was causing more harm than good?

 Let’s Talk About What it is to Be a Helicopter Parent

 In To Kill a Mockingbird, Atticus Finch says, “There’s a lot of ugly things in this world, son.
 I wish I could keep ’em all away from you.”
 It’s like the parents of the late 1990s read that and decided they were going to be the generation that finally succeeds in protecting their child from all that ugliness.

 What we forget is that he continues the line with, “That’s never possible.”